 Racquet Sports: Tops in Training

-Playing tennis or racquetball is an enjoyable way to boost the intensity of your fitness program, as well as improve your balance, strength, and agility.
+Playing tennis or racquetball is an enjoyable way to boost the intensity of your fitness program.
+It can also improve your balance, strength, and agility.

 Racquet sports alternate bursts of high-intensity exercise while you score points, with brief rest periods while you pick up the ball and serve.
-This stop-and-start activity resembles interval training.
+This stop-and-start activity is similar to interval training.

-Playing racquet sports, or any active sport, three hours a week can cut your risk of developing heart disease and lower your blood pressure, according to the Cleveland Clinic Foundation.
-One key to getting a good aerobic workout in tennis or racquetball is to keep your rest periods brief; your heart will continue to work at an aerobic level, but without the sustained stress.
+Playing racquet sports, or any active sport, 3 hours a week can cut your risk of developing heart disease and lower your blood pressure, according to the Cleveland Clinic Foundation.
+One key to getting a good aerobic workout in tennis or racquetball is to keep your rest periods brief.
+Your heart will continue to work at an aerobic level, but without the sustained stress.

 The take on tennis

 Playing tennis at a moderate-to-vigorous intensity burns calories.
-It also builds strength in your upper body, legs, hips, and abdomen, and improves your speed and overall flexibility.
+It also builds strength in your upper body, legs, hips, and belly, and improves your speed and overall flexibility.

 To get the most from your workout, you and your opponent should agree to play for the aerobic benefit, as well as for fun.
 Instead of firing aces past each other, plan on a volley-and-return match that keeps you both moving.
-Scatter your shots around the court to maximize the distance you both run.
-Also limit your number of serves, or play for total points instead of using traditional scoring.
+Scatter your shots around the court to make the most of the distance you both run.
+Also limit your number of serves.
+Or play for total points instead of using traditional scoring.

 Health tips for tennis